grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

-for pedagogical reasons -- I am not trying to create a movement to change established terms or to invent a new methodology or anything -- my hope is that using this terminology throughout the book will let you look differently at some things.
-So, let us agree that for the sake of this book:
+for pedagogical reasons -- I am not trying to create a movement to change established terms or to invent a new methodology or anything -- my hope is that using this terminology throughout the book will let you look differently at some things[^opensourcebook].
+So, let's agree that for the sake of this book:

 **Specification Statement** (or simply **Statement**, starting with capital letter)